Jacobi identities in low-dimensional topology: Connecting 4- and 3-dimensional Jacobi relations

+For technical simplicity, we will use only genus one gropes, which are sufficient for our purposes.
+We will not specify the genus one assumption in the body of this paper but we note that there is a {\em grope refinement} procedure \cite[2.3]{CT1} that allows one to replace an arbitrary grope by a genus one grope.
+In fact, we allow here the bottom stage surface to have arbitrary genus, that's why we don't need {\em sequences of} genus one gropes as in \cite{CT1}.
+In the appendix we deal with general gropes, and the reader is referred to \cite{CT1} for their definition.

-\begin{defi} A {\em genus one grope} $g$ is constructed by the following method.
-Start with a compact orientable connected surface of any genus (the {\em bottom stage} of $g$); choose a symplectic basis of circles on this bottom stage surface and attach punctured tori to any number of the basis circles.
-Next choose hyperbolic pairs of circles on each attached torus and attach punctured tori to any of these circles.
-Iterating this construction any number of times yields $g$.
+\begin{defi} A (genus one) {\em grope} $g$ is constructed by the following method: \begin{itemize} \item Start with a compact oriented connected surface of any genus, the {\em bottom stage} of $g$, and choose a symplectic basis of circles on this bottom stage surface. \item Attach punctured tori to any number of the basis circles and choose hyperbolic pairs of circles on each attached torus. \end{itemize} Iterating the second step a finite number of times yields the grope $g$.
 The attached tori are the {\em higher stages} of $g$.
 The basis circles in all stages of $g$ that do not have a torus attached to them are called the {\em tips} of $g$.
 Attaching 2--disks along all the tips of $g$ yields a {\em capped} grope (of genus one), denoted $g^c$.
 In the case of an (uncapped) grope, it is often convenient to attach an annulus along one of its boundary components to each tip.
-These annuli are called \emph{pushing annuli}, and every tame embedding of a grope in a 3--manifold can be extended to include the pushing annuli.
-In general a grope is allowed to have surfaces of arbitrary genus at all stages, see \cite{CT1} for the precise general definition. \end{defi}
+These annuli are called \emph{pushing annuli}, and every tame embedding of a grope in a 3--manifold can be extended to include the pushing annuli. $\Box$ \end{defi}